futurewebprogramming/Full-Stack-Web-Development/HTML-Complete-Course/Lecture-11-Tables/README.md

 ```

->By default, text inside <th> elements are bold and centered we can change it as we want.

 ### Table Borders

 we can add table border as we want. we can add on `<table>` `<td> <th>`tags via css.